 Consider all of the websites and blogs you read on a regular or weekly basis.
-You had no idea they existed, but after reading something useful on one website, you went back for more.
+You had no idea they existed, but after reading something useful about one website, you went back for more.
 You may have also bookmarked the blog or signed up for their newsletter.
 Why is this so?
 The answer is simple and clear: you can’t know everything.
 Good information, whether theoretical, practical or simply entertaining, will always be valuable.

 Every day, more people use ad blockers.

 By the end of 2016, there were over 615 million users worldwide with ad blockers, and the number is still increasing by the day.
 In 2019, roughly 25.8% of internet users were blocking advertising.
-With new and constant privacy regulations being introduced, companies like Apple’s iOS includes an ad blocker, Android users can also use third-party applications.
+With new and constant privacy regulations being introduced, companies like Apple’s iOS include an ad blocker; Android users can also use third-party applications.
 They are free, and they help you make better use of your smartphone by removing irritating ads.
 Google is also testing an ad blocker integrated into Chrome.

 Valuable content cannot be constrained.
 If the content is useful and insightful, users can engage with it and return to the website for more.

 It is less expensive than other marketing campaigns but has a higher ROI.

 Hiring content writers is considerably less expensive than purchasing advertisements on other blogs, television, and radio.
 The returns on assets are also higher due to the evidence discussed in the previous two paragraphs.
 When you run your website, you can cut your costs even more if you know how to write your articles.